-Mitsubishi Electric’s e-F@ctory concept epitomises everything that the European Factory Automation Business Unit has become renowned for over the years, championing culture and customer-centricity above all else
+The e-F@ctory concept by Mitsubishi Electric BV epitomises everything that the European Factory Automation Business Unit has become renowned for over the years, championing culture and customer-centricity above all else.

 For a Company able to display the name ‘Mitsubishi Electric’ and the famous red diamonds within its branding, the art of innovation should come as no surprise, but for Mitsubishi Electric, the goal of continuous improvement doesn’t derive from a sense of personal status, rather than from a commitment to customers, business partners and the growth of the wider market.